-Significantly, you’ll need to remember your PIN.
-You’ll use it every day multiple times and you need to make sure that you are one of the people who can easily turn off your alarm system.
-It won’t help if you forget it.
-The challenge is that many people pick things that are too easy to remember.
-It’s important to avoid significant dates in your life.
-Dates are often a common choice for four digit PINs as they’re easy to remember and fit the pattern, either by the month and day, or by the year.
-Birthdays and anniversaries are common choices, and may be easy to find if the person breaking in knows you.
-In addition, most years that people will choose begin with either “19XX” or “20XX” and it gives the burglar a great chance of accidentally stumbling upon the correct one.
+First and foremost, you need to remember your PIN.
+You’ll use it every day multiple times and you need to ensure that you are one of the people who can easily turn off your alarm system.
+The challenge is that many people pick things that are too easy to remember like significant dates in your life such as birthdays, anniversaries, etc. In addition, most years that people will choose begin with either “19XX” or “20XX” and it gives the burglar a great chance of accidentally stumbling upon the correct one.

-Make sure to keep your PIN varied.
+It’s also a good idea to keep your PIN varied.
 It’s good to stay away from sequential numbers, as well as a sequence of even or odd numbers.
-Make sure to also use several numbers in your PIN.
 The more numbers you use, the harder it is to guess!
-Forego numbers that others may think of too.
-Try to avoid pop culture references, as others may think of those too!

-Try selecting a four digit number that may mean something to you, but there would be no easy record of it, such as the last four digits of the phone number of a friend.
+Now that you have a couple of tips under your belt, it’s time to set your security PIN.
+Try selecting a four digit number that may mean something to you (with no easy record of it) such as the last four digits of the phone number from your childhood home.
 You can also take a four letter word and use it’s numeric counterpart, like on a telephone.
 This way, no one will be able to know what word you selected, let alone translate it into numbers.

 Though it's important to know and remember your PIN, it's a good practice to change your PIN regularly.
-With SimpliSafe, it’s easy to change your PIN.You can change your Master PIN through the keypad, through the Easy Setup Wizard or if you have the 24/7 Professional Monitoring plan, right online through your customer account.
-Don’t worry though!
-In order to change your PIN, someone will need your current PIN or password to do so.
-Your settings are always protected.
+With a SimpliSafe Home Security System, it’s easy to change your PIN easily through the keypad or online through your customer account.